medined/medined.github.io/_posts/2020-06-11-using-eureka-rest-api-for-python-service.md

 Eureka doesn't care if a service is actually running.
 It only cares about the information being sent to it.
 Therefore, this directory will use FAKE_SERVICE as its service name.

+## Security Alert

+From what I can tell, Eureka provides no security around its REST service.
+Any process that can reach the Eureka service can change a service's status or de-register a service.
+Please make sure your security team understands this issue.

+## Starting Eureka

 The first step is to start a Eureka server.
 You can do this any way you'd like.
 The easiest way, if you have `docker` installed is to run the following command.
 See https://hub.docker.com/repository/docker/medined/eureka-server if you want more information about the image.

 ```bash